How does the Moral Premise work in a story?

 The Antagonist has a “Enhanced Negative” Emotional Story Perspective.

-Work out your Story Elements
+Work out your Story Events

 See how easy it is to work out your character arc, visually, beforehand?